Mulch bare spots

 Landscaping

-The answer to 'mulch bare spots' is to apply a 2-4 inch layer of organic mulch to the bare areas in your landscape.
-Mulch helps retain moisture, suppress weeds, and improve the overall appearance of your yard.
-Common causes of bare spots include heavy foot traffic, poor soil conditions, and drought.
+The answer to 'mulch bare spots' is to spread a 2-4 inch layer of organic mulch, such as wood chips or shredded bark, over the bare areas of your lawn or garden.
+Mulch helps retain soil moisture, suppress weeds, and improve the overall appearance of your landscape.

 Step-by-Step Guide